Love to the Grave

-Love to the Grave (ፍቅር እስከ መቃብር) is an Amharic novel by Haddis Alemayehu published in 1965 (1958 in the Ethiopian calendar).
+Love to the Grave (ፍቅር እስከ መቃብር) is an Amharic novel by Haddis Alemayehu published in 1968.
 It is one of the best known novels in Ethiopia and is considered a classic of Ethiopian literature.
 The novel gained popularity largely due to its widespread dissemination on Ethiopian radio during the Derg regime.
 It was featured on the popular radio program Kemetsahifit Alem (From the World of Books) by host Wegayehu Nigatu.
 The author himself later praised Wegayehu for "giving life to the characters in the story" with his narration of the novel.

 An English translation by Sisay Ayenew, titled Love Unto Crypt, was published in 2005.

 Plot

 Bezabeh is one of the main characters and the only child of Wudenesh Betamu and Bogale Mebratu.
 The story describes Bezabeh's illness in infancy and childhood.
 When his father Bogale was young, he lost his parents and lived in poor conditions until encountering a rich woman named Wudenesh, whose three husbands tragically died.
 The priest Tamiru struggles to bring them together, hence the title Feker Eske Mekaber.

 After marrying two years later, they conceive a boy named Bezabeh, who undergoes successive illnesses.
 At three months, Bezabeh suffers from a disease called ankelis; at the age of 6, he suffers from a respiratory ailment called kuwakuat, and measles at the end of the year.
 This combination of diseases nearly kills him.

 While having ankelis, his symptoms began with chronic fever and shortness of breath.
 His stunned father checks if he is alive, and his mother prays aloud to save her boy from dying.
 Bezabeh sleeps deeply before awaking surprisedly with a yawn and laughing.

 The symptoms of ankelis fit with febrile seizure – chronic fever accompanied by convulsion.
 The child also experiences twitching or rigidity in one part of his body.
 Although frightening to his parents, the condition is harmless.
 Alemayehu notes that the ankelis is caused by his near-death experience.